(Something to read if you’ve been nominated to serve)

 All ministry callings matter

 One more thing.
 As I said earlier no one ministry is more sacred or important than another.
 Being an elder is not more important than being a youth leader.
 Being involved in the church is not more important than being involved in the community.
-As long as people are pursuing their calling with the prayerful commitment of a Jesus follower, eager to show and share the love of Jesus in any specific area, we should bless and encourage them.
+As long as people are pursuing their calling with the prayerful commitment of a Jesus follower, eager to show and share the love of Jesus in that specific area, we should bless and encourage them.

 If someone feels called to serve with a community agency or ministry as their primary calling, they should not also add a primary ministry in the church.
 They can add a secondary ministry with which they can help sometimes, but they should make it clear that it is secondary, and they are reserving their main energies for their primary calling.

-If you are presently serving in a less demanding ministry (let’s say serving on audio-visual once in a while), you need to recall that this ministry matters to.
+If you are presently serving in a less demanding ministry (let’s say serving on audio-visual once in a while), you need to recall that this ministry matters too.
 It is an important ministry that deserves more than just a little investment of yourself.
 If you are in this kind of ministry, give it your heart.
 Look for ways to improve or expand it.
 Pray about how God could use it even more effectively.
 Treat it as a ministry that matters, and invest in it as your primary calling!

 But will their be enough people to serve?